A Newtown Family's Campaign To Change How We Think About Violence

 "Unfortunately...we have to navigate these tricky waters of 'you have an older sister but she's not with us anymore,' and that she was hurt, she was killed at school," Richman says.
 "That's a tough one to explain."

 It's hard to find the right balance, he says, between being honest, and still making her feel safe and secure.
 "We don't want to stoke fears that are so unlikely that you shouldn't have to worry about it," he says.
-"But how do you say, 'there's no risk, don't be afraid, we'll protect you'?"
+"But how do you say, 'There's no risk, don't be afraid, we'll protect you'?"

 Especially when horrific mass killings keep happening.